neuronflicker/CTF/TryHackMe/LearningPaths/CompleteBeginner/LearnLinux/README.md

 > find / -user paradox

 ## [Section 5: Advanced File Operations] - grep
-Describes how to use `grep` to parse data for strings
+Describes how to use `grep` to parse data for strings.

 ### Questions
 1. What flag lists line numbers for every string found?